ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 Different V3C components can be represented by their own respective RTP streams.
 A grouping tool, as defined in {{RFC5888}}, may be extended to support V3C grouping.

-Group attribute with V3C type is provided to allow application to identifity "m" lines that belong to the same V3C bitstream.
+Group attribute with V3C type is provided to allow application to identify "m" lines that belong to the same V3C bitstream.
 Grouping type V3C MUST be used with the group attribute.
 The tokens that follow are mapped to 'mid'-values of individual media lines in the SDP.

 ~~~
     a=group:V3C <tokens> <v3c specific session-level parameters>